GianlucaVend/ClassRoll/README.md

 ## Usage
-A program for a professor who needs to maintain information on each student currently enrolled in a class.
+A program for a professor who needs to maintain information on each student currently enrolled in a class. learning the fundamentals of Classes and Objects: A class describes the contents of the objects that belong to it: it describes an aggregate of data fields (called instance variables), and defines the operations (called methods). object: an object is an element (or instance) of a class; objects have the behaviors of their class.

 _For more examples, please refer to the [Documentation](https://example.com)_